-So Genesis 9:3 (“Just as I gave you the green plants”) does not refer back to Genesis 1:29 but to Genesis 6:19–21 where Noah is told to “take every kind of food that is to be eaten and store it away as food for you and for them (Gen 6:21).
+So Genesis 9:3 (“Just as I gave you the green plants”) does not refer back to Genesis 1:29 but to Genesis 6:19–21 where Noah is told to “take every kind of food that is to be eaten and store it away as food for you and for them" (Gen 6:21).
 "Take with you seven pairs of every kind of clean animal" (Gen 7:2).
-That is a lot of animals to feed for a year.
+"Seven pairs of every kind of clean animal" is a lot of animals to feed for a year.
 God provided this food by giving to Noah the green plants.

 Furthermore, if we look closely at the phrase spoken by God to Noah in Genesis 9:3, “Just as I gave you the green plants,” we can see two points that may be useful.

 Firstly, God didn’t say he gave “green plants” to humankind in Genesis chapter 1: he gave the “green plants” to the beasts - "to all the beasts of the earth and all the birds in the sky and all the creatures that move along the ground—everything that has the breath of life in it—I give every green plant for food” (Gen 1:30).
 To humans he gave “every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it” (Gen 1:29).